Journalism ethics and standards: Investigative methods

 Investigative journalism is largely an information-gathering exercise, looking for facts that are not easy to obtain by simple requests and searches, or are actively being concealed, suppressed or distorted.
 Where investigative work involves undercover journalism or use of whistleblowers, and even more if it resorts to covert methods more typical of private detectives or even spying, it brings a large extra burden on ethical standards.
 Anonymous sources are double-edged—they often provide especially newsworthy information, such as classified or confidential information about current events, information about a previously unreported scandal, or the perspective of a particular group that may fear retribution for expressing certain opinions in the press.
 The downside is that the condition of anonymity may make it difficult or impossible for the reporter to verify the source's statements.
 Sometimes news sources hide their identities from the public because their statements would otherwise quickly be discredited.
 Thus, statements attributed to anonymous sources may carry more weight with the public than they might if they were attributed.
 The Washington press has been criticized in recent years for excessive use of anonymous sources, in particular to report information that is later revealed to be unreliable.
 The use of anonymous sources increased markedly in the period before the 2003 invasion of Iraq.

-Examples of ethical dilemmas
+Ethical dilemmas

 One of the primary functions of journalism ethics is to aid journalists in dealing with many ethical dilemmas they may encounter.
-From highly sensitive issues of national security to everyday questions such as accepting a dinner from a source, putting a bumper sticker on one's car, publishing a personal opinion blog, a journalist must make decisions taking into account things such as the public's right to know, potential threats, reprisals and intimidations of all kinds, personal integrity, conflicts between editors, reporters and publishers or management, and many other such conundra.
+From highly sensitive issues of national security to everyday questions such as accepting a dinner from a source, putting a bumper sticker on one's car, publishing a personal opinion blog, a journalist must make decisions taking into account things such as the public's right to know, potential threats, reprisals and intimidations of all kinds, personal integrity, conflicts between editors, reporters and publishers or management, and many other such conundrums.
 The following are illustrations of some of those.